The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets: Kakeya needle problem for translations

 We say that a subset of $\P^1$ is an \emph{interval} if it is connected.
 For $\theta_1,\theta_2\in \P^1$ with $|\theta_1-\theta_2|<\pi/2$, we denote by $[\theta_1,\theta_2]$ the interval in $\P^1$ whose endpoints are $\theta_1,\theta_2$ and has length less than $\pi/2$.
 (When we use this notation, we do not specify which one is the left and which one is the right endpoint.)

 The symbol $\ii$ will always denote a finite binary sequence, i.e., a sequence $i_1i_2\dots i_k$, where $k \geq 0$ and each term $i_j$ is 0 or 1.
+The empty sequence $\emptyset$ corresponds to $k=0$.
 The length of $\ii$ is denoted by $|\ii|$.
 We denote $\ii'=i_1i_2\dots i_{k-1}$ (note that $\emptyset'$ is not defined).
 We will say that $\ii'$ is the \emph{parent} of $\ii$, and $\ii$ is a \emph{child} of $\ii'$, respectively.
 The \emph{ancestors} and the \emph{descendants} of an $\ii$ are defined in the obvious way.
 We will also say that a sequence is \emph{bad} if it ends with a $0$ and \emph{good} if it ends with a $1$.
-(The empty sequence of length 0 is also good.)
+(The empty sequence $\emptyset$ is also good.)